 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-Now that Mr. Collins has a good house and a good income, he intends to marry.
-His plan is to choose one of the Bennet daughters; this is his method of "atoning" for inheriting their father's estate.
+Now that Mr. Collins has a good house and a good income, it's time to marry.
+His plan is to choose one of the Bennet daughters, which is his method of "atoning" for inheriting their father's estate.

-He is interested in Jane, but Mrs. Bennet lets him know that Jane is likely to soon be engaged, so he quickly switches his affections to Elizabeth.
+He is interested in Jane at first, but Mrs. Bennet nips THAT right in the bud (Mr. Bingley is way more eligible), and he quickly switches his affections to Elizabeth.

-While in Meryton, the girls get excited about a young soldier walking across the other side of the street with another soldier they know, Mr. Denny.
-The stranger is handsome, charming, and self-possessed.
+While in Meryton, the girls get excited about a super cute young soldier walking across the other side of the street with another soldier they know, Mr. Denny.